≪ Go to our review of Four Season Tents

 The Nallo has several smaller features that also contribute to its weather resistance.
-(1) the outer tent extends all the way to the ground.
+First, the outer tent shell extends to the ground.
 This blocks wind, snow, and virtually reduces splashback from driving rain.
-(2) The poles sleeves can accommodate an extra set of poles, which makes the tent significantly stronger.
+Second, the poles' sleeves can accommodate an extra set of poles, which makes the tent significantly stronger.
 We haven't used this technique with the Nallo or any other Hilleberg tent, but if we were to use the Nallo in serious winter conditions we would probably want to bring extra poles.
-(3) Three ground straps run perpendicular to the length of the tent and absorb stress during high winds and keep the pole arcs at the proper height and tension.
+Third, three ground straps running perpendicular along the tent length absorb stress from high winds and maintain the pole arcs at their ideal height and tension.
 They can also be used as guy lines if needed.
 (Hilleberg tents are the only ones we tested that come equipped with ground straps.)
-(4) The vestibule has a "door band," which keeps it in the proper shape and minimizes tension on the zippers.
-(5) all guy points are heavily reinforced; the vestibule adjusters are made of metal, not plastic.
-(6) The guy lines are made of a Spectra-polyester blend that doesn't absorb much water and doesn't stretch as much as cheaper nylon lines.
+Fourth, the vestibule has a "door band," which keeps it in the proper shape and minimizes tension on the zippers.
+Fifth, all guy points are heavily reinforced; the vestibule adjusters are made of metal, not plastic.
+Sixth, the guy lines are made of a Spectra-polyester blend that doesn't absorb much water and doesn't stretch as much as cheaper nylon lines.
 The fact that they don't absorb water is key.
-With 8 guy points and 4+ ft. of cord at each point, wet lines can make a tent significantly heavier.
-With no sheath to separate from the core, Spectra is also more durable.
-The Nallo's guy lines come pre-rigged with camming adjusters.
-No, you don't have to spend an hour cutting and attaching lines!!
-The camming adjusters are super easy and very fast, too.
+With 4+ ft. of cord at all 8 guy points, wet lines add up to increase the tent's weight.
+Spectra is also more durable.
+The Nallo's guy lines come pre-rigged with camming adjusters, which are easy and quick to use.
 We much prefer them to the trucker's hitch knot in cold temperatures.